hackingmaterials/rocketsled/docs_rst/basic.rst

         return Workflow([firework1])

-**We define the info OptTask needs by passing it keyword arguments.** The most important ones are:
+**We define the info OptTask needs by passing it keyword arguments.** The required arguments are:

 * **wf_creator**: The full path to the workflow creator function.
 Can also be specified in non-module form, e.g., :code:`/my/path/to/module.py`
 * **dimensions**: The dimensions of your search space